gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 Make sure to include the following information in your event invitation:

 - All material should be provided in advance of the event for participants that may need more time to go through them.
-Examples of event content are Emails, PowerPoints, Word and Video
+Examples of event content are emails, PowerPoints, Word and video
 - Send in advance engagement content, like polls and surveys, to give time for people with disabilities to review, access and participate during the event
 - Briefly describe the events objectives and clarify the discussion topics (for example, 1-3 bullet points can be used)
 - Mention if the session will be recorded